neomjs/neo/buildScripts/README.md

  ◯ Siesta
 (Move up and down to reveal more choices)
 ```
-4. Pick the -u option:
+4. Pick the -u (useSharedWorkers) option:
 ```
 neo.mjs create-app
 ?
 Please choose a name for your neo app: MyApp